longwatermelon/tetralang/README.md

 For Hackdemonium 2.0

-Can build on linux and osx, install mingw for windows to build
+Can build on linux and osx, unofficial windows support.

 # Building
 ```